There are thousands of different kinds of paper out there which you can buy.

-Now I want to share my favourites with you.
+Now I want to share my favorites with you.

 If you just starting you can use standard printer paper with 80g/m.
 This paper is perfectly adequate for the beginning.

-More advanced people should use 100-200g/m laid paper like I use right now.
+More advanced people should use 100-200g/m laid paper as I use right now.

 This paper allows you to have a better writing flow and allows you to control the pressure on the pen much easier.